Death to the Daleks: Production

 Working titles for this story were The Exilons and The Exxilons.
 The incidental music for this serial was composed by Carey Blyton and performed by the London Saxophone Quartet.

 This is one of two Third Doctor serials (the other being The Claws of Axos) to still have a 90-minute PAL studio recording tape.

 Missing episodes

 Part One of this story was chronologically the last to have its original master videotape wiped for re-use.
-This was initially returned to the BBC archive in 1981 through the discovery of a 525-line NTSC recording from Canada.
+This was initially returned to the BBC archive in 1979 through the discovery of a 525-line NTSC recording from Canada.
 Subsequently, two separate PAL recordings were discovered, including a high quality 625-line recording returned in 1991 as part of a shipment from Dubai.
-The other PAL copy had been returned to the BBC from Australia in 1985, although it had been edited and censored.
+The other PAL copy of episode 1 had been returned to the BBC from Australia in 1985, along with additional copies of episodes 2–4, although the episode had been edited and censored.

 Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping wrote of the serial in The Discontinuity Guide (1995), "A confused story with, for once, too much rather than too little plot.
 There really doesn't seem any need to have the Daleks in it at all.
 There are some adequate sacrifice scenes for Sarah to scream in, but the production seems tired and insipid".
 In The Television Companion (1998), David J. Howe and Stephen James Walker were more positive, even opining that it was the best of the eleventh season.
 They wrote that, despite the "small scale" action, "the scripts are still well-written and entertaining, with a good premise and some interesting concepts", and the story overall was "of excellent set pieces and impressive images".
 However, Howe and Walker were less impressed with the model shots of the city disintegrating, the Exxilons' character depth, and the incidental music.

 In 2010, Patrick Mulkern of Radio Times wrote that the story had appeal, with the Daleks at their "duplicitous best" and the first episode being "arguably the most effective episode of season 11".
 However, he was critical of Blyton's score and felt that Pertwee and the guest cast seemed unenthused, and also noted that the Doctor and Sarah lacked chemistry and the Doctor "verges on insufferably patronising and is landed with dreadful lines".
 DVD Talk's John Sinnott gave Death to the Daleks four out of five stars, praising the Daleks, the pace, and the supporting characters, and in contrast to Mulkern, he praised the chemistry between the Doctor and Sarah.
 However, he felt that the ending in which the Doctor solves puzzles was simplistic and lacked suspense.
 Ian Berriman, reviewing the serial for SFX, rated it three out of four stars, describing it as "a perfectly adequate four episodes of generic action-adventure".
 Berriman praised the atmospheric direction, Bellal, and felt that the score "effectively conjures an air of the uncanny".
 However, he felt that the Daleks were "daft", and criticised the puzzle plot and Jill, the "feeble" sole female character.